AstuteSource/chasten/README.md

-- **chasten** (uncountable or singular noun) "a tool that analyzes the abstract syntax tree of a Python program to detect potential sources of programmer mistakes so as to prevent program failure" [AstuteSource Developers](https://github.com/AstuteSource).
+- **chasten** (uncountable or singular noun) "a tool that analyzes the abstract syntax tree of a Python program to detect potential sources of programmer mistakes so as to prevent program failure", [AstuteSource Developers](https://github.com/AstuteSource).
-    - **Student Sentence**: "I'm glad that `chasten` reminded me to add docstrings and type annotations to all of the functions in `main.py`"
+    - **Student Sentence**: "I'm glad that `chasten` reminded me to add docstrings and type annotations to all of the functions in `main.py`.
+It was easy to see what to fix!"
-    - **Instructor Sentence**: "`chasten` makes it easy for me to automatically and reliably confirm that student programs have the required coding constructs"
+    - **Instructor Sentence**: "`chasten` makes it easy for me to automatically and reliably confirm that student programs have the required coding constructs.
+It's so much better than regular expressions!"
-    - **Developer Sentence**: "Since I was already familiar with XPATH expressions, `chasten` made it fun for me to do automate analysis of Python code"
+    - **Developer Sentence**: "Since I was already familiar with XPATH expressions, `chasten` made it fun for me to do an automate analysis of a Python codebase that I maintain."
+    - **Researcher Sentence**: "In addition to helping me quickly scan the source code of Python projects, `chasten`'s analysis dashboard lets me understand the data."

 ## 🔋Features